ebolduc37/flocking-sim/README.md

 This application generates a visualization of emergent collective behavior by simulating a flock of particles, also known as _boids_, on openFrameworks in C++.
 Flocking is simulated with the self-propelled particles model of [eqs.
 1 and 2](#eqs), a modified version of the one described in [ref.
 1](#ref).

 The particles evolve in a system that has periodic boundary conditions such that the unit cell is a cube, which we call the _simulation box_.
 Each particle moves according to [eqs.
 1 and 2](#eqs).
 They interact with at most a fixed number of their closest neighbors and are subject to an alignment force, a cohesion force, and noise.
 All model parameters are initialized according to [ref.
 1](#ref).

+The cohesion force is formulated from a distance-dependent force between interacting neighbors according to [eqs.
+3, 4, and 5](#eqs).
+Interacting neighbors are connected by a line: a red line indicates that there is hard-core repulsion following [eq.
+3](#eqs); a blue line indicates that their distance is near an "equilibrium" preferred distance and that the attraction-repulsion force is close to zero following [eq.
+4](#eqs); and a green line indicates that the force is constant following [eq.
+5](#eqs).

 Additionally, the user can change the interaction range and noise strength while the simulation is running.

 ## Commands